Physically consistent gravitational waveform for capturing beyond general relativity effects in the compact object merger phase: INTRODUCTION

 To address the issues above, we propose a physically consistent modified IMR waveform model that can measure perturbative deviations from GR in the nonlinear regime by introducing two beyond-GR parameters: one each to phase and amplitude.
 Our modification is minimal in the sense that amplitude and phase can be modified independently.
 In this work, we take the IMRPhenomD waveform \cite{IMRPhenomD_2} as our fiducial waveform and do not modify the inspiral and ringdown parts since we focus on the deviations in the merger part.

 \begin{itemize} \item{\textbf{Beyond-GR phase parameter}}\\ We adopt the largest principal component among the artificial parameters in the phase of a phenomenological GR waveform.
-Although it is difficult to explicitly interpret the physical meanings of the artificial parameters, the principal component is expected to play a physically important role.
+We believe that the principal component contains physical information about the nonlinear dynamics of BBH, including orbital evolution and energy and angular momentum loss rates, since the PCA is considered to be the most dominant independent component of the merger part, although it is not easy to extract physical information about the PCA itself.
 Furthermore, this specification is expected to break degeneracies between artificially introduced parameters, which have not been considered in previous studies (e.g.,~\cite{testing_GR_GW150914,testing_GR_GWTC1,testing_GR_GWTC2}). \item{\textbf{Beyond-GR amplitude parameter}}\\ We adopt a parameter that describes an amplification after the inspiral phase.
 This parameter is basically given as the parameter that characterizes the amplitude peak of a signal. \item{\textbf{Additional radiation backreaction}}\\ To ensure physical consistency for the entire IMR process, we include the radiation reaction to our waveform by calculating the additional losses of energy and angular momentum associated with the beyond-GR amplitude parameter.
-These losses are calculated based on the quadrupole formulas for energy and angular momentum losses and then are reflected to the mass and spin of a remnant BH, resulting in a physically consistent waveform. \end{itemize} Our prescription to ensure the physical consistency is expected to be applicable to any deviation from the standard model of compact binary coalescence, such as the extended models of gravity or the environmental effects of BHs, as long as perturbative modifications are considered.
+These losses are calculated based on the quadrupole formulas for energy and angular momentum losses and then are reflected in the mass and spin of a remnant BH, resulting in a physically consistent waveform. \end{itemize} Our prescription to ensure the physical consistency is expected to be applicable to any deviation from the standard model of compact binary coalescence, such as the extended models of gravity or the environmental effects of BHs, as long as perturbative modifications are considered.
 Our waveform captures deviations only in the nonlinear regime and, importantly, is constructed so as to ensure the physical consistency of a remnant BH.
 Finally, we show that our waveform can cover Einstein-dilaton Gauss-Bonnet gravity waveforms~\cite{EdGB_waveform} within the measurement errors in the O4 and O5 observations.